Rhea Sharma

 Rhea Sharma is an Indian actress who primarily works in Hindi television.
-She made her acting debut in the 2014 television series Itna Karo Na Mujhe Pyaar, portraying Nishi Khanna.
-Sharma is a recipient of Gold Awards, and has received other award nominations.
+She made her acting debut with Itna Karo Na Mujhe Pyaar, portraying Nishi Khanna.
 Sharma earned wider recognition with her portrayals of Dr. Kanak Rathi Toshniwal in Tu Sooraj Main Saanjh, Piyaji and Mishti Agrawal Rajvansh in Yeh Rishtey Hain Pyaar Ke.

 Early life

 Sharma was born on 7 August into a Hindu family in Mumbai, Maharashtra, India.
 Sharma graduated from St. Xavier's College, Mumbai.
 She aspired to be a journalist, but later choose acting as her career.

 Career

 Debut and early roles (2014-2016)

 Sharma made her acting debut portraying Nishi Khanna Shah in Itna Karo Na Mujhe Pyaar.
 In 2014, she played Priyanka "Priya" Prabhakar Datar in Badi Doooor Se Aaye Hai.
 In 2015, she portrayed Chandini Kapoor opposite Darsheel Safary in Yeh Hai Aashiqui Sun Yaar Try Maar.